 Unlike the usual shifts in mood that everyone experiences, the dramatic mood changes involved in bipolar disorder can range from severe mania with psychotic symptoms to suicidal thoughts.

 The length, severity, and frequency of each cycle vary between individuals.
-Some people may spend weeks, months, or even years at a low or at a high, depending on what symptoms they experience.
+Some people may spend weeks, months, or even years in various stages, depending on what symptoms they experience.

 Symptoms tend to appear in the late teens or early adult life but can emerge during childhood or late adulthood.